-Partnership calls to combat eye treatment delaysPosted: Friday 01 July 2022 at 11:18
+Partnership calls to combat eye treatment delaysPosted: Friday 01 July 2022

 The Macular Society is working closely with health bodies across Wales in order to help them combat delays to eye care treatment in the country.

 Wait times for eye treatments hit the headlines this week when Gwyn Williams, of the Royal College of Ophthalmologists, said the wait times for key injections, such as those for wet AMD, have become the “biggest they had ever seen.”

 Macular Society Senior Regional Manager Adele Francis (South Wales) and Regional Manager Marian Williams (North Wales) sit on different boards, where they are able to feedback concerns and thoughts from people they meet at their various support groups up and down the country.

 Marian said: “We’re constantly checking in with people at our support groups, asking about their injections, are they happy with their appointments, is everyone up to date with their treatments?
 If we need to, we direct them to our Advice and Information service which can raise any appointment concerns on the patients’ behalf if necessary.”

 Adele is also part of an eye care collaboration group, as a representative of the collective patient voice, made up of consultants and managers, who have been working to ensure as many patients are seen in as timely a manner as possible.
 A request has been made to find out what initiatives are underway among the different healthboards to improve treatment delays.